-petroleum crude oil and the processing and purifying of raw natural gas, as well as the marketing and distribution of products derived from crude oil and natural gas.
+The activities of refining, distributing and marketing of oil derivative products are regulated by Law 28/11.
 The processing of oil derivatives and purifying of crude oil is subject to the licensing of the facilities, taking into consideration:

 - The technical, economic and financial capacity of the applicant. - The compliance between the project and national energy policy. - The land-planning scheme and the goals of environmental policy.